-Based in the success of the Commercial Organics Collection Pilot Program during the past two years, we decided to expand the pilot program for an additional year.
-The partnering pilot hauler signed on an additional grocery store to collect food waste from and is in the process of training staff to properly separate its food waste.
-Based upon discussions with the partnering businesses and the waste hauler, participation in the program has enabled businesses to reduce waste collection costs, identify more efficient purchasing practices, and identify additional areas within their operations to increase sustainable practices.
-In addition, the partnering businesses were recently recognized as regional Food Recovery Challenge awardees by the EPA.
+Due to the success of the Commercial Organics Collection Pilot Program, it was extended for an additional year.
+Discussions with partnering businesses and the waste hauler revealed participation in the program has enabled businesses to reduce waste collection costs, identify more efficient purchasing practices, and identify additional areas within their operations to increase food waste diversion.
+During this quarter an estimated 120 tons of organic waste was collected and diverted equating to a total of 56 percent of the 450-ton diversion goal for the year.